FluffyBullet/BensRental/README.md

 ****
 ## Design

-For an overview and comparison of websites avaialble, I visit a host of sites offering bookings and holiday's alike for understanding of layout etc. also linked below in [References](#references), websites I used to study their design and create my idea's are as follows:
+For an overview and comparison of websites available, I visit a host of sites offering bookings and holiday's alike for understanding of layout etc. also linked below in [References](#references), websites I used to study their design and create my idea's are as follows:

 1. [momondo](https://www.momondo.co.uk/packages)